How I Built This Website

 simple, quick editor, and since I already understand HTML,

 I don't need anything fancier.
-Since my files are still hand-written

-aware that Word inserts a large amount of extra HTML code,
+aware, however, that Word inserts a large amount of extra HTML code,

 compared to a hand-written page, so your document may be